Abimbolaabbey/Vehicle-Co2-Emmision/README.md

-I came across a project posted by one of the member,of a Tech community i belong to.
+I came across a project posted by one of the member in a Tech community i belong to.

 He enrolled in a scholarship organised by Data camp, for people who have completed or are completing their secondary education and are preparing to pursue a degree in computer science or data science, including Students preparing for graduate-level computer science or data science degrees.
 Using Python and SQL

-Prior to this, i already have a schorlarship on Datacamp, courtesy of ingressive for goood.
+I already had a schorlarship on Datacamp, courtesy of ingressive for goood.
 So i wasnt interested in applying for another.

-But i love the project, and i decided to recreate one using Excel, SQL and R.
+I fell in love with the dataset, so i decided get an insight about what the data is trying to tell me 👂 using Excel, SQL and R.

 ![](Emissions_picture.png)